YLhai/Codon/README.md

-CodonUsageBias(CUB) is a plot and analysis tool of codon bias.
+CodonUsageBias(CUB) is a plot and analysis tool of codon usage bias.
 You can use this tool to analyse amino acid usage bias, COA, RSCU, ENc, correlation, neutrality and similar, and to generate plots to illustrate them.
 However, just two files(`CDS.fasta` and `codonW.out`) will be prepared.
 # Install